Learn how ungated replay links work and how to use them in your marketing, especially in retargeting ad campaigns

 Think about that for a second.
 If someone really wanted to attend your webinar, registered for it, but then weren’t able to come for whatever reason, think how powerful it would be if they then saw an ad on Facebook for the same webinar and were able to start watching it with a single click.
 Meanwhile, you already know who they are and have captured their contact information.
 It’s a great way to keep people moving down your sales funnel!

-How can ungated replays throw off my analytics?
+How can ungated sessions throw off my analytics?

-If you use ungated replays in retargeting ads or to market your webinars to the same audience over and over, they can sometimes throw off your analytics.
+If you use ungated links in retargeting ads or to market your webinars to the same audience over and over, they can sometimes throw off your analytics.

 Let’s go back to our Facebook retargeting ad scenario from above to explain how this might happen.